-When it comes to taking care of our skin and preventing skin damage, we are taught the Golden Rules from a young age…“Always wear sunscreen, don’t sleep with makeup on, never pick at pimples”… sound familiar?
+When it comes to taking care of our skin and preventing skin damage, we are taught the Golden Rules from a young age…“Always wear sunscreen, wash your face before bed, drink lots of water”… sound familiar?

-But there are hidden culprits that cause skin damage every day that many of us may not realize!
+But there are a few hidden culprits that cause skin damage every day that many of us may not realize.
 Learn how to protect your skin from redness, dryness, and wrinkles – to keep a youthful appearance at every age.

-Most skincare product lines available at department stores or drugstores do not contain the concentration of active ingredients needed to achieve optimal results.
-The FDA regulates corrective ingredients that have the ability to affect the skin to avoid harming consumers with sensitivities.
+Most skincare product lines available at department stores or drug stores do not contain the concentration of active ingredients needed to achieve optimal results.
 Medical-grade skin care products are stronger and are able to reach deeper layers of the skin because they are dispensed by medical professionals trained to evaluate a concentration appropriate for each patient.

 Over years of squinting, smiling, and frowning, the muscles begin to contract and restrict.
-As you age, your skin loses elasticity.
-Wrinkles begin to form between the brows (glabella) from frowning and at the corners of the eyes (crow’s feet) from squinting.
+As you age, your skin loses elasticity and volume.
+As a result, wrinkles and fine lines form and the face can begin to look hollowed out.

-Pro Tip: BOTOX® injections target the muscles that reside underneath the skin to actively relax those muscles.
+We recommend: BOTOX® injections target the muscles that reside underneath the skin to actively relax those muscles.
 This lessens the appearance of lines and wrinkles as you age.
 Fillers like Juvederm® Voluma®, RHA®, Restylane® and Belotero® not only plump up, hydrate and fill where volume has been lost, but also encourage the body’s own natural collagen production to increase.

 Eating a diet high in sodium removes moisture from the skin, leaving it dry.
 When you eat sugar, your body breaks down carbohydrates into glucose, which raises your insulin levels.
 Simple carbohydrates, like refined sugar, white bread and pop, can cause spikes of insulin release, which triggers inflammation.
 This produces enzymes that break down collagen and elastin, resulting in sagging skin and wrinkles.
 Aside from increasing the effects of aging, sugar can also worsen acne and rosacea.

-Pro Tip: Load your diet with plenty of antioxidant-rich foods such as fresh fruits and vegetables (especially berries, broccoli, and spinach).
-Choose complex carbs like beans, nuts and whole grains, which are broken down into glucose at a slower rate and won’t have the same negative effects on your skin.
+We recommend: Load your diet with plenty of “super foods” that are antioxidant-rich like fresh berries, broccoli, and spinach, and complex carbs like beans, nuts and whole grains that are broken down into glucose at a slower rate and won’t have the same negative effects on your skin.